interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/dss/synchronization/subscription_synchronization.md

 This second set of credentials is required to validate that the DSS properly synchronizes the manager of a subscription to other DSS instances.

-The participant under test is responsible for providing this second set of credentials along the primary ones used in most other scenarios.
+The test designer should provide this second set of credentials when full testing of manager synchronization behavior is desired.

 #### Credential requirements

 In general, these test credentials may be in all points equal to the ones used by the `AuthAdapterResource` that is provided to the `dss` resources above, except for the value contained in the `sub` claim of the token.

-For the purpose of this scenario, these credentials must be allowed to create, modify and delete subscriptions on the DSS, as well as querying them.

 Note that most checks in this scenario will work if the second set of credentials is not provided.